Dr. Robert Moors Smith, the “Father of Pediatric Anesthesiology

 Frankly, we consider Anesthesia Free Dentistry to be a business scam that capitalizes upon a pet owner’s fear of anesthesia.
 These procedures are at best cosmetic and should not be considered a healthcare service.

 All professional veterinary healthcare services require that a patient be examined by a qualified professional and that a diagnosis be made, before any treatment is performed!
 Performing dentistry procedures (e.g., tooth scaling & cleanings) without a comprehensive oral examination contributes to the misdiagnosis and delayed treatment of potentially severe oral pathology.
 In small animal dentistry, veterinary experts agree that a comprehensive oral evaluation can only be performed under general anesthesia.

 If you are considering Anesthesia Free Dentistry as an alternative to professional veterinary dentistry, we encourage you to follow this link to the AVDC Facts Page.

 Equine Sedation & Anesthesia

-The expense and complications associated with General Anesthesia in horses can be significant; however, General Anesthesia is rarely indicated for dentistry and oral, maxillofacial, or sinonasal surgery in horses!
-Horses are very tolerant of major head surgery under Standing Sedation & Regional Anesthesia.
-At ADCS we routinely perform equine surgeries under standing sedation and only recommend General Anesthesia for behaviorally uncontrollable patients that pose a danger to themselves and our team!
+Horses are very tolerant of major head surgery under Standing Sedation & Regional Anesthesia, and we only recommend General Anesthesia for behaviorally uncontrollable patients that pose a danger to themselves and our team!
+In 20+ years of referral equine dentistry practice, we have recommended General Anesthesia in less than 10 horses.